alexsg4/platformer/README.md

 A 2D platformer where you kill ghosts and collect food

 ## Instructions

 1. Install NodeJS
 2. Open a terminal, navigate to "platformer/" and run `npm install`
-3. Open "index.html" in your browser
+3. After it's done run `npm start` and the game will open in your default browser

 ## Planned features